PhilipDeFraties/NightWriter/README.md

 ## Turing Mod 1 Independent Project
 This is a Ruby program for translating alphabetical characters into Braille and vice versa.
 Writer and reader runner files are used to perform the translations, when running these files 2 additional files are given from the command line, the first contains text to be translated and a new file in which the translation will be written.
 Braille uses a two-by-three grid of dots to represent characters.
 This concept is simulated by using three lines of symbols.

-For example, we are going to represent a 'h' character as follows:
+For example, the english character 'h' is represented as follows:

 ```
 0.